datanav/docs/technical/businesscentral-tripletex.rst

 ----------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a  Department must be established.

-A new  Department will be created from a Businesscentral Customers if it is connected to a Businesscentral Employee that is synchronized into .
+A new  Department will be created from a Businesscentral Customers if it is connected to a Businesscentral Employee, or Employees that is synchronized into .

 Once a link between a Businesscentral Customers and a  Department is established, it will keep in sync between the two systems, regardless of where it is edited.